Weighted Inequalities for $t$-Haar multipliers: Sufficient conditions for two-weight estimates for the -Haar Multiplier

 \subsection{Reduction to the one weight case $u=v$}

 In the case when $u=v$, condition (i) in Theorem~\ref{thm:2weight-t-HaarMultiplier} becomes

 The reverse of condition (i), namely

-holds by H\"older's inequality when $t\geq 1$ and $t\leq 0$, but this argument does not work when $0<t<1$.
+holds by H\"older's inequality when $t\geq 1$ and when $t\leq 0$, but this argument does not work when $0<t<1$.
 With \eqref{reverseCondition(i)} one can verify that (i), (ii) and (iii) imply (iv).
-So conditions (i)-(iii) are sufficient for the boundedness of $T^t_w$ on $L^2(u)$ when $t\leq 0$ and when $t\geq 1$.
+So conditions (i)-(iii) are sufficient for the boundedness of $T^t_w$ on $L^2(u)$ when $t\leq 0$ and when $t\geq 1$, as we will show in the proof of Theorem~\ref{thm:1weight-t-HaarMultiplier}.